dominika-baszanowska/Air-Quality-Data-Continuous/docs/deployment.md

 # User guide
 TODO: Explain how each use-case works by providing step-by-step screenshots for each use-case.
 This should be based on a tested scenario.
+## UC1: See all pollution records from March:

+## UC2: Find locations with high pollution levels:

+## UC3: Find locations with low pollution levels:

 ![Insert screenshots here](images/screenshot.png)
 TODO: Repeat as necessary